 \end{figure*}

-Despite the similar percentage of the metabolic rate reduction, the metabolic rate of assisted subjects in {\it loaded} condition has a significant difference with the unassisted {\it noload} subjects, which indicates that the monoarticular device was not able to compensate the cost of carrying a heavy load sufficiently.
-Comparing the metabolic rate of subjects assisted by two monoarticular devices with a similar power consumption also shows that compensating additional load is more costly for the monoarticular devices.
-The metabolic rate of the compared pairs of monoarticular devices was shown in Figures \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SameMetabolicConsumption} and \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SamePowerConsumption}.
+Despite the similar percentage of the metabolic rate reduction, the metabolic rate of assisted subjects in the {\it loaded} condition has a significant difference with that of the unassisted {\it noload} subjects, which indicates that the monoarticular device was not able to sufficiently compensate the cost of carrying a heavy load.
+Comparing the metabolic rate of subjects assisted by two monoarticular devices with a similar power consumption also shows that compensating additional load is more costly for monoarticular devices.
+The metabolic rate of the compared pairs of monoarticular devices is shown in Figures \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SameMetabolicConsumption} and \ref{Fig_Case04_Energy_Plot}\subref{Fig_Case04_Energy_Plot_SamePowerConsumption}.

 The pair of devices selected for conducting the comparisons were evaluated by the modified augmentation factor to assess their performance under their mass and inertia effect.
-Unlike the other case studies in which all evaluated biarticular and monoarticular devices were delivering a positive power to the human musculoskeletal system, the monoarticular exoskeletons evaluated in this case study both were causing an increase in the metabolic expenditure of subjects according to MAF performance factor.
-The modified augmentation factor of the monoarticular device with 30 N-m peak torque constraints in both hip and knee actuators showed -0.20 $\pm$ 0.43 W/kg in the {\it noload} condition while it was increased to -0.15 $\pm$ 0.56 W/kg when subjects were loaded.
+Unlike the other case studies in which all evaluated biarticular and monoarticular devices delivered a positive power to the human musculoskeletal system, the monoarticular exoskeletons evaluated in this case study both caused an increase in the metabolic expenditure of subjects according to MAF performance factor.
+The modified augmentation factor of the monoarticular device with 30 N-m peak torque constraints in both hip and knee actuators showed -0.20 $\pm$ 0.43 W/kg in the {\it noload} condition while it increased to -0.15 $\pm$ 0.56 W/kg when subjects were loaded.
 These MAF values of the "Ee" monoarticular device represent a high variation of device effect on the subjects and improvement of the device performance by loading subjects, which was also observed in the biarticular exoskeleton.
 Even with the improvement of device performance in the loaded condition, the device in both loading conditions would cause subjects to consume more power due to wearing these devices.
-The same analysis on the monoarticular device "Ae" configuration (70 N-m hip 30 N-m knee) in {\it loaded} condition showed relative improvement compared to the "Ee" device.\\
+The same analysis on the monoarticular device "Ae" configuration (70 N-m hip 30 N-m knee) in the {\it loaded} condition showed relative improvement compared to the "Ee" device.\\

 According to the MAF value, the monoarticular exoskeleton requires a large torque capacity at the hip actuator to deliver assistance to the subjects.
-According to the slope of Pareto front of monoarticular device under the devices inertial properties effect, we claimed that it might be beneficial to keep the torque capacity of the monoarticular exoskeleton more moderate, yet, we observe in this case study that the monoarticular device cannot inject positive power to the human musculoskeletal system in low torque capacity.
+According to the slope of the Pareto front of the monoarticular device under the device’s inertial properties effect, we claimed that it might be beneficial to keep the torque capacity of the monoarticular exoskeleton more moderate, yet we observe in this case study that the monoarticular device cannot inject positive power to the human musculoskeletal system in low torque capacity.
 According to the MAF value and our previous observations, it might be reasonable to conclude that designing an optimal monoarticular exoskeleton that can be used for different assistance levels and load conditions is complicated.\\